Equity Investment and Company Fundraising Legal Advice

 Our Equity Investment and Company Fundraising Service

-Whether you are a private/angel investor, a company embarking on a round of fund raising, an investment or venture fund or a management team, our Corporate Private Equity Solicitors at Myerson have a wealth of experience and understand the challenges that are involved in private equity from all stakeholder perspectives and can help and advise on a legal structure, the right investment agreement and fundraising process that suits all parties.
+Whether you are a private/angel investor, a company embarking on a round of fundraising, an investment or venture fund or a management team, our Corporate Solicitors at Myerson have a wealth of experience and understand the challenges that are involved in private equity.
+We analyse from all stakeholder perspectives and advise on the right legal structure, the right investment agreement, and the right fundraising process, and one that suits all parties.

 Advising the Investor or Manager